componentjs/component/disambiguation.md

 ### components
 Components are modular frontend components which can be used with component to build web applications.
-http://github.com/component is a GitHub organisation which contains many components.
+http://github.com/component is a GitHub organization which contains many components.

 You can join our IRC channel on freenode: [#components](http://webchat.freenode.net/?channels=components)